Santa's house has soared 12% in value over the past year, Zillow says - NewsBreak

 New home sales rose in November, defying expectations

-New home sales were up in November from the month before, even as prices remained elevated and buyers faced some of the highest mortgage rates of the year.
+CNN — New home sales were up in November from the month before, even as prices remained elevated and buyers faced some of the highest mortgage rates of the year.
 Sales of newly constructed homes rose 5.8% in November from October, but were down 15.3% from a year ago, according to a joint report from the US Department of Housing and Urban Development and the US Census Bureau.
-This is the second consecutive month of sales increases.
+Sales also rose in October.

+People Are Sharing More Expensive Versions Of Items That Are Actually Worth Spending Extra Money On And I'm Updating My Shopping List Immediately

+"I can really tell the difference between those and the ones I buy from Target."

 Comments / 0